colebolebole/pychat/README.md

 once again, git clone this repo "git clone https://github.com/colebolebole/pychat.git"

-open up pychat on any text based editor again go to line 5 and change the port to whatever you set your server as
+open up pychat on any text based editor again go to line 5 and change the port to whatever you set your server as, again (default 5555 as pictured, 9800 if proxied for port forwarding)

 ---